What’s Michael Jordan’s hang time? Jordan could hang in the air for 0.98 seconds on Earth. But on Moon and Pluto, MJ would fly!

 “I mean we all fly.
 Once you leave the ground, you fly.
 Some people fly longer than others.”

-Jordan was without a doubt an athletic freak.
-But what’s evident is, even MJ couldn’t defy gravity for more than a second.
+Jordan was, without a doubt, an extraordinary athletic powerhouse.
+Yet, even the iconic MJ couldn’t hover in mid-air for more than a fleeting moment.

-What do you find the most impressive about Jordan’s ability to jump?
-Do you think any human will ever be able to hang in the air for more than 1.5 seconds?
+What do you think is the most impressive about Jordan’s leaping ability?
+Do you believe we’ll ever see a human hang in the air for more than 1.5 seconds?